WickeDisDevil/WickeDisDevil/README.md

 - 👋 Hi, I’m @SannyShankaran
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science,ai
-- 🌱 I’m currently learning Python
+- 🌱 Eager to learn
 - 💞️ I’m looking to collaborate on Data Analyst Projects
 - 📫 How to reach me here & On Slack